 Upper School Teacher

-Mary Peery spent her elementary school years in Baltimore, Maryland, then her family moved to the Pensacola, Florida, area for her middle and high school years.
-She graduated from Emory University with a B.A. in Music and then received her Pharm.D. degree from the University of Florida.
+In many ways Mary Peery views PCA as a child that God has given her the privilege of nurturing.
+Her greatest desire is to see students leave Pinnacle with a vibrant and growing relationship with Christ.
+As a teacher, she has also always desired for her students to love learning and, through that love, to be constantly seeking God’s Truth in all that crosses their paths.
+She graduated from Emory University with a B.A. in Music then received her Pharm.D. degree from the University of Florida.
 She and her husband, Dave, met and were married in Richmond, Virginia.
 After their first child, Jacob, was born, Mary transitioned from practicing pharmacy to being a mother.
-Mary has classically home-schooled her children for eight years, and has loved the opportunity to teach in a classroom environment since PCA’s doors opened 2010.
+She classically homeschooled her children for eight years and has loved the opportunity to teach in a classroom environment since PCA’s doors opened in 2010.

 Upper School Teacher

 Jake Hilburn is from Harrison, Arkansas.
 He and his wife Kara have been married for ten years and have four children.
 He earned a B.A. in Business Administration with an emphasis in Management and Marketing from Ouachita Baptist University and a Master’s of Divinity from Southwestern Baptist Theological Seminary.
 He has previously worked as the Assistant Director of the Baptist Collegiate Ministry at the University of Arkansas of Little Rock and as a church planting intern with Cross Church in Neosho, Missouri.
 He has a passion for discipleship.
 He hopes to point people of all ages to a greater understanding of living life under the authority and grace of Jesus Christ to the glory of God.
 He feels that teaching and discipling students is a wonderful means of glorifying God that certainly has implications for eternity.